FAQ on Ayurveda and burnout support

 In general:

-- If you are hesitating between several options: starting with an initial consultation is often the simplest way to clarify the next steps.
+• If you are hesitating between several options: starting with a foundational assessment is often the most direct way to clarify next steps.

 What is the cost of a consultation?